-The cleanliness plan (AD 11 Spire Cleanliness plan) provides a minimum standard for contamination control.
-A project specific Cleanliness Control Plan (TBD) detailing the specific requirements is in preparation and will eventually supersede Appendix B, no further updates to AD 11 Spire Cleanliness plan will take place...
+The cleanliness plan (Appendix B) provides a minimum standard for contamination control.project specific Cleanliness Control Plan (TBD) detailing the specific requirements is in preparation and will eventually supercede Appendix B, no further updates to Appendix B will take place..
 The PA Manager will be responsible for monitoring cleanliness and contamination control throughout the project at all consortium establishments.
 Cleanliness control and monitoring shall comply with the PROJECT requirements as defined in (TBD).